Home > Recipes > Desserts > German Gingerbread Cookies (Lebkuchen)

 • Brown sugar – Brown sugar gives the cookies sweetness as well as depth of flavor.
 You can use white sugar if needed.

-• Lemon – Lemon zest complements the warming spices.
+• Lemon – Lemon zest complements the warming ginger-led spices.

-• Cocoa – Dutch-processed cocoa powder not only gives the cookies a darker shade but also adds some rich flavor.
+• Cocoa – Dutch-processed cocoa powder not only gives the cookies a darker shade but also adds a rich chocolate flavor and color.

 • Powdered sugar icing (1 cup powdered sugar / 1 tbsp water)